nuwave/lighthouse/docs/master/api-reference/directives.md

 arguments will be passed before the static args.
 """
 directive @can(
     """
     The ability to check permissions for.
     """
     ability: String!

     """
     If your policy checks against specific model instances, specify the name of the field argument that contains its primary key(s).

     You may pass the string in dot notation to use nested inputs.
     """
     find: String

     """
     Specify the class name of the model to use.
     This is only needed when the default model detection does not work.
     """
     model: String

     """
     Pass along the client given input data as arguments to `Gate::check`.
     """
     injectArgs: Boolean = false

     """
     Statically defined arguments that are passed to `Gate::check`.

     You may pass pass arbitrary GraphQL literals, e.g.: [1, 2, 3] or { foo: "bar" }
     """
-  args: Mixed
+    args: CanArgs
 ) repeatable on FIELD_DEFINITION

+"""
+Any constant literal value: https://graphql.github.io/graphql-spec/draft/#sec-Input-Values
+"""
+scalar CanArgs
 ```

 The name of the returned Type `Post` is used as the Model class, however you may overwrite this by